DevExpress-Examples/blazor-theme-switcher/Readme.md

 1. In the **wwwroot/css/themes** folder, create a new folder for this theme.
 The folder and theme names should match.

-2. Add the theme's stylesheet (the *bootstrap.min.css* file) to the newly created folder.
+2. Add the theme's stylesheet (*bootstrap.min.css*) to the newly created folder.

 3. Add the following CSS rule to the *wwwroot/css/themes.css* file: